akpw/akpw/_posts/2016-08-26-BinaryTreesPlayground-Part-I.md

 At that point, you should be fully up-to-date on how to use [the playground](https://github.com/akpw/VisualBinaryTrees) with your own tree implementations.

-The next part of the series will continue with describing the drawing architecture and customizations of its components.
+The next part of the series will continue with describing the drawing architecture and various customizations of its components.
 Starting with things like preset configurations for fonts, lines thickness, colors, grid, etc. and then moving on towards choosing a different 2D / 3D visualization technology, pluggable algorithms for multiple types of tree layouts, and more.
-Keep tuned!
+[Keep tuned]({% post_url 2016-09-5-BinaryTreesPlayground-Part-II %})!